Built-in agent reference

 Example instruction:

 The transcribe_audio agent converts audio files (like lectures, podcasts, or personal notes) into text transcripts.
-(Note: Requires native audio support, see Working with Figures).
+It requires native audio support; read Working with figures.

 Purpose: Create searchable text versions of spoken audio content.